AkkaJaiderpls/AkkaJaiderpls/README.md

 ![ANACONDA](https://img.shields.io/badge/anaconda-42B029.svg?&style=for-the-badge&logo=anaconda&logoColor=white)
 ![Ubuntu VM](https://img.shields.io/badge/Ubuntu%20VM-E95420.svg?style=for-the-badge&logo=ubuntu&logoColor=white)

-### About Me🤓
+### About Me ❤️

-- 🔭 I’m currently working on Web Based Projects in Django.
+- 🔭 I’m currently working on Tutorials and Auto-Pwns from HackTheBox.
 - 🌱 I’m currently learning Backend,Cybersecurity,Blockchain.
 - 🏫 I want to learn A LOT, A LOT MORE.
 - 👯 I’m looking to collaborate on security projects and help with the correct deployment and configurations of the websites.